 Size based tiers

 Yes, size does matter.
 But tiering agencies based on size can be very misleading.
 The most common size measure is FTE (full-time equivalents).
-Depending on a market, a large agency could be 100+ FTEs or 500+ FTEs.
+Depending on the market, a large agency could be 100+ FTEs or 500+ FTEs.
 A small agency could be anything under 100 FTEs or under 20 FTEs.
 And a micro-agency is 1 – 5 FTEs (the only universal size measure).

 But does that necessarily mean an agency is tier one, two or three?
 If an agency has 600 FTEs, does that mean it is naturally tier-one?
 Likewise, if an agency has 50 FTEs, is it tier three?
 What if that agency has been founded by a select group of very senior people, experts in their disciplines and with impeccable track records?
-On a cost basis above they would be tier one.
-But on size alone, they would be tier-three.
+On a cost basis above, they would be tier one.
+But on size alone, they would be tier three.

 Big is not always better or more beautiful.